4 min read

 Jetonomy Q&A spaces with accepted answers and voting

 Adding a forum to your WordPress site takes about five minutes with the right plugin.
-This guide walks you through the process step by step - from choosing a plugin to launching your first community discussion.
+This guide covers the full process using Jetonomy as the recommended path, with the bbPress steps included for sites already running BuddyPress.

 Step 1: Choose Your Forum Plugin

-Before installing anything, decide what your community needs:
+Before installing anything, decide what your community actually needs:

 If you need…Use thisWhy

 Forums + Q&A + idea boards + auto-moderationJetonomyMost complete free option.
-Self-moderating community.
+Scales without a moderation team.

 Simple forums on a BuddyPress sitebbPressBest BuddyPress integration available

-Standalone forum with great SEOwpForoStrongest search engine optimization
+A standalone forum with SEO focuswpForoStrong search engine optimization built in

 The simplest possible setupAsgaros ForumMinimal, fast, no complexity